Skip to contents

 PSIc,e=inclusion transcript countsinclusion counts+exclusion countsPSI_{c,e} = \frac{\sum \text{inclusion transcript counts}} {\sum \text{inclusion counts} + \sum \text{exclusion counts}}

-Cells with fewer than min_coverage total transcript counts for a given event are left as NA.
+Cells with fewer than min_coverage total transcripts for a given event are reported as NA.
+After construction, three QC columns sit in cell metadata:

 Step 3 – Normalise transcript counts